dotkernel/frontend-documentation/docs/book/v5/how-to/dependency-injection.md

 In PHP, dependency injection can be implemented in various ways, including through constructor injection, setter injection and property injection.

-DotKernel Frontend, through its [dot-dependency-injection](https://github.com/dotkernel/dot-dependency-injection) package focuses only on constructor injection.
+Dotkernel Frontend, through its [dot-dependency-injection](https://github.com/dotkernel/dot-dependency-injection) package focuses only on constructor injection.

 ## Usage

-**DotKernel Frontend** comes out of the box with the [dot-dependency-injection](https://github.com/dotkernel/dot-dependency-injection) package, which provides all the functionality injecting dependencies into any object you want.
+**Dotkernel Frontend** comes out of the box with the [dot-dependency-injection](https://github.com/dotkernel/dot-dependency-injection) package, which provides all the functionality injecting dependencies into any object you want.

 `dot-dependency-injection` determines the dependencies by looking at the `#[Inject]` attribute, added to the constructor of a class.
 Each dependency is specified as a separate parameter of the `#[Inject]` attribute.